EvelynGM06/customer-experience-analytics/README.md

 ## Objective

-Identify the customer experience drivers that have the greatest impact on customer recommendation and satisfaction.
+Identify the customer experience drivers with the greatest impact on Net Promoter Score (NPS) and provide analytical evidence to support business decision-making.

 ---